mrocklin/mrocklin.github.io/pangeo-2.0.md

 There were incremental improvements in the components of the stack.
 Dask-gateway replaced dask-kubernetes.
 Zarr became more common.
 Dask and Xarray both improved in scale.
 There were also many extensions of it, with new libraries built on top of Xarray and a wonderful growth in community engagement.

 However overall **this deployment architecture was a technological dead end** (at least in my opinion as original architect).
 Personally I’m **proud that we were able to generate so much enthusiasm** (most of the credit here due to Ryan Abernathey, Rich Signell, and others who pushed the Pangeo stack within scientific circles) but mildly ashamed of the architecture itself.
-It’s easy to build a cool demo with the Pangeo stack, but difficult to actually solve the computational and business needs of larger organizations.  **The Pangeo stack was fantastic demo-ware**.
+It’s easy to build a cool demo with the Pangeo stack, but difficult to actually solve the computational and business needs of larger organizations.
+My experience has been that **the Pangeo stack was fantastic demo-ware**.

 ## Present